volodymyrhudyma/blog/content/blog/a-complete-guide-to-server-sent-events-in-javascript.md

 tag:
   - JavaScript
 promote: false
-metaDescription: Learn Server-Sent Events that provide uni-directional communication flow between server and client via HTTP connection.
-WebSockets vs Server-Sent Events, the differences.
+metaDescription: Learn Server-Sent Events, which enable unidirectional communication flow between server and client via HTTP connection.
+WebSockets vs. Server-Sent Events, the differences.
-teaser: When there is a need to build an application that allows real-time operations, the first thing that comes to mind is WebSockets, which is fine, but there are other options to consider as well.
-One of them is Server-Sent Events that provide...
+teaser: When it comes to developing an application that enables real-time operations, the first thing that comes to mind is WebSockets, which is fine, but there are other options that need to be considered.
+One of them is Server-Sent Events...
 date: 2020-12-06T07:35:00.000Z
 ---
-When there is a need to build an application that allows real-time operations, the first thing that comes to mind is WebSockets, which is fine, but there are other options to consider as well.
+When it comes to developing an application that enables real-time operations, the first thing that comes to mind is WebSockets, which is fine, but there are other options that need to be considered.

-One of them is **Server-Sent Events** that provide uni-directional communication flow between server and client.
+One of them is **Server-Sent Events**, which enable a unidirectional communication flow between server and client.

 ## Server-Sent Events

-**Server-Sent Events** is a server push technology enabling a client to receive automatic updates from the server via HTTP connection.
+**Server-Sent Events** is a server push technology that allows a client to receive automatic updates from the server via an HTTP connection.

-They are very simple to implement, but there are some important things to know before choosing them to be used in your application:
+They are very easy to implement, but there are some important things you should know before choosing them for your application:

 * The technology is based on the plain HTTP
-* Allows only uni-directional data flow (as it has already been mentioned)
+* Allows only unidirectional data flow (as already mentioned)
-* It is limited to text-only data, no binaries allowed
+* It is limited to pure text data, no binaries allowed

 ## The API